black-shadows/System-Design/README.md

 ## What are System Design Questions?

-In this section I'll talk about the questions which require the interviewee to design a high-level architecture for some sort of a software system.
-This can be a web facing service, a RESTful API, a peer-to-peer desktop app, and so on.
+In this section, I'll talk about the questions which require the interviewee to design a high-level architecture for some sort of software system.
+This can be a web-facing service, a RESTful API, a peer-to-peer desktop app, and so on.
 The exact type of question will most likely vary depending on the specifics of the company you interview at.

 ## Some Examples